Parallel Minimum Spanning Forest Computation using Sparse Matrix Kernels

-We incorporate this optimization in our implementation.

 FastSV proposes three hooking optimizations: hooking onto a grandparent, stochastic hooking, and aggressive hooking.
 Hooking onto a grandparent results in shorter trees after the hooking step.
 However, this optimization is not applicable with complete shortcutting.
 The second optimization, stochastic hooking, relaxes the hooking condition to allow hookings to happen more often.
 Intuitively, stochastic hooking allows a tree to be split into multiple parts, each of which hook independently.
-However, this highlights the main difference between CC and MSF variants of the AS algorithm.
-For CC, we can hook using $\textit{any}$ outgoing edge from a tree.
-For MSF, we must hook using the $\textit{minimum}$ outgoing edge from a star.
-Stochastic hooking with the MSF algorithm would violate this condition.
-The last hooking optimization, aggressive hooking, would also violate the requirement that the \textit{minimum} outgoing edge is used to hook.
+However, this would violate the requirement for MST that we hook using the $\textit{minimum}$ outgoing edge from a star.
+The last hooking optimization, aggressive hooking, would also violate this requirement.